djplaner/canvas-collections/docs/about/rationale.md

 # Rationale - Canvas Collections

-## Search for usable short arc design tools that scale
+## Usable short arc design tools that scale

 The underpinning rationale for Canvas Collections and related tools is the search for usable, short arc design tools that can scale.
 Tools that will help higher education deal with the challenge of improving the quality of learning and teaching while faced with reduced funding and increasing complexity.